Articles Of Organization In Virginia (Jun. 2026) – LLC Filing Guide

 7. Complete Your Registered Agent Details

-All Virginia LLCs must appoint and maintain a Registered Agent to serve as the official contact point between your business and the state.
+Every Virginia LLC must appoint and maintain an official Registered Agent.
+Once in place, they serve as the official contact point between your LLC and the state.

 Add your Registered Agent details in this section.
 You can either use an individual or a business entity.